 There are lots of other great features Premium members get; you can read about them here.

-I'm currently a Premium Monthly member.
-How do I upgrade to Premium Yearly?
+I currently have a monthly Premium membership subscription.
+How do I change to yearly?

-After your upgrade subscription is canceled, your account will remain upgraded through your last paid term, after which it'll be automatically downgraded.
-At that time you can re-upgrade to a yearly plan whenever you're ready.
+After your upgrade subscription is canceled, your account will remain upgraded through your last paid term, after which it’ll be automatically downgraded.
+None of your posts or data will be lost.
+At that time you can re-upgrade to a yearly plan whenever you’re ready.

-I'm currently a Premium Yearly member.
-How do I renew my Premium upgrade for next year?
+I currently have a yearly Premium membership subscription.
+How do I renew my membership for next year?

 Yearly membership upgrades don’t renew automatically, and currently you can’t pay for another year before your current year has completed.